Bay cat: Characteristics

 The bay cat's fur is of a bright chestnut colour, but paler beneath, the limbs and the tail being rather paler and more reddish.
 The ears are rounded, covered with a short blackish-brown fur at the outer side, paler brown within and with a narrow brown margin.
 The tail is elongated and tapering at the end, with a white central streak occupying the rear half of the lower side, gradually becoming wider and of a purer white towards the tip, which has a small black spot at its upper end.

-Its short, rounded head is dark greyish-brown with two dark stripes originating from the corner of each eye, and the back of the head has a dark 'M'-shaped marking.
+Its short, rounded head is dark greyish-brown with two dark stripes originating from the corner of each eye, and the back of the head has a dark M-shaped marking.
 The backs of the ears are dark greyish without any white spot.
 The underside of the chin is white, and two faint brown stripes are on the cheeks.

 In the years between 1874 and 2004, only 12 specimens were measured.
 Their head-to-body length varied from 49.5–67 cm with 30–40.3 cm long tails.
 They were estimated to have an adult weight of 3–4 kg, but too few living specimens have been obtained to allow a more reliable estimate.

 Distribution and habitat

-In the 19th century, only seven bay cat skins surfaced, but a living individual was caught only in 1992.
-It was trapped on the Sarawak – Indonesian border and brought to the Sarawak Museum on the verge of death.
+In the 19th century, only seven bay cat skins surfaced, and the first live female caught in 1992 on the Sarawak–Indonesian border was brought to the Sarawak Museum on the verge of death.

 In the mid-1990s, the most reliable sightings have been reported in Gunung Palung National Park and the upper Kapuas River in West Kalimantan.
 Two concentrations were reported in the island's interior at the time, in habitat types varying from swamp forests, lowland dipterocarp forest to hill forests up to at least 500 m.
 One unconfirmed sighting occurred at 1800 m on Mount Kinabalu.

 It inhabits dense tropical forests, and has been observed in rocky limestone outcrops and in logged forest, and close to the coast.
 At least three specimens were found near rivers, but this was probably due to collector convenience rather than evidence of habitat preference.
 In 2002, a bay cat was photographed in Sarawak's Gunung Mulu National Park.

 From 2003 to 2005, 15 single bay cats were observed in Sarawak, Sabah and Kalimantan, but none in Brunei.
 Almost all the historical and recent records are from close proximity to water bodies such as rivers and mangroves, suggesting the bay cat may be closely associated with such habitats.

-In central Sarawak, just one individual was recorded in more than a year of camera trapping in an area that was regenerating from logging.
+In central Sarawak, only one individual was recorded in more than a year of camera trapping between August 2010 and November 2011 in an area that was regenerating from logging.